-Maintaining the health, wellness and safety of the residents and staff at Morningside Assisted Living continues to be our number one priority.
-At this time, our residence remains closed to non-essential visitors.
-However, we feel we have a responsibility to take small, carefully measured steps to slowly begin to reopen our campus and reunite residents with their loved ones.
+Maintaining the health, wellness and safety of the residents and staff at Morningside continues to be our number one priority.
+At this time, our residences remain closed to non-essential visitors.
+However, effective March 15, 2021, we are implementing the following visitation policy for those who are fully vaccinated:

 We continue to accept new admissions.
 Virtual tours are available and in-person tours may be arranged under certain circumstances.

-If you’re interested in scheduling a visit with your loved one or requesting a virtual tour, please call or email Renae Creasey RN, Administrator – 608-723-5232 firstname.lastname@example.org.
+If you’re interested in scheduling a visit with your loved one or requesting a tour, please call or email Renae Creasey RN, Campus Administrator – 608-723-5232 email@example.com.

 Morningside Frequently Asked Questions & Contact Form